 OMG, what a relief: you mean my first draft doesn’t have to win the Man Booker Prize?
-This sounds absurd doesn’t it?
-But, after more than a decade of teaching creative writing, I cannot tell you how many very erudite and intelligent people punish themselves with outlandish optimism regarding the quality of their first draft (and usually it is the first draft of the first novel they have ever attempted to write).
+This sounds absurd, doesn’t it?
+But, after more than a decade of teaching creative writing, I cannot tell you how many very erudite and intelligent people punish themselves with outlandish optimism regarding the quality of their first draft (and, usually, it is the first draft of the first novel they have ever attempted to write).

-And then there are the slews of writers who get published but believe that their book is going to be an instant best-seller - sheesh, the pressure!
+And then there are the slews of writers who get published but believe that their book is going to be an instant bestseller – sheesh, the pressure!
 Toxic expectations.
-De Botton says it perfectly when speaking of life: “A society that tells people that they can achieve anything will also be a society that very swiftly develops a problem with self-esteem.
-If everybody expects to achieve everything, you’re going to get an awful lot of people who are feeling that something’s gone dramatically wrong with their lives.”
+De Botton says it perfectly: ‘A society that tells people that they can achieve anything will also be a society that very swiftly develops a problem with self-esteem.
+If everybody expects to achieve everything, you’re going to get an awful lot of people who are feeling that something’s gone dramatically wrong with their lives.’

 Or their manuscripts.
-Or their debut novels (that are published, but guess what, they’re not bestsellers!)
-If you, as a writer, begin each project thinking it’s going to be the next Harry Potter or whatever manner of literary glory floats your boat, you are sabotaging your project and your creativity with pernicious optimism and toxic expectations.
+Or their debut novels (which are published but, guess what, are not bestsellers!)
+If you, as a writer, begin each project thinking it’s the next Harry Potter or whatever manner of literary glory floats your boat, you are sabotaging your project and your creativity with pernicious optimism and toxic expectations.
 And this is an oily sludge that makes sticking to a schedule almost impossible.
-No matter how well-reserached and carefully planned that schedule may be.
+No matter how well-researched and carefully planned that schedule may be.

-So Bazooka the doubt, embrace gentle pessimism and start writing now!
+So, bazooka the doubt, embrace gentle pessimism and start writing now!

-Really all you need to know about the schedule is that if you can fit in an hour or two, three to five times a week, you’ll get your novel, your story or your memoir written as long as you keep turning up at that writing desk.

-Earlier, I mentioned sitting at your writing desk like a stoic, well if you watch the YouTube link to De Botton’s address on pessimism, you will hear him mention (‘the pre-meditation of evils) : The wise will start each day with the thought, "Fortune gives us nothing which we can really own."
+Earlier, I mentioned arriving at your writing desk like a Stoic.
+If you watch de Botton’s talk on pessimism, you will hear him mention Seneca’s Praemeditatio Malorum (the premeditation of evils): ‘The wise will start each day with the thought, “Fortune gives us nothing which we can really own.”’

-The Premediatio malorum is a Stoic daily practice of imagining all the things that could go wrong and prepares for setbacks and so develops resilience and acknowledges that not everything goes smoothly and even if you work hard, sometimes things don’t work out in the way you hope.
-I suggest that you start each session at your writing desk with an amended mediation for Stoic Writers (we are the ones who keep writing through the doubt).
-As you sit down and before you begin to write, imagine everything that could go wrong with your task and with your project.
-Like Marcus Aurelius (another famous stoic), acknowledge that as you write ‘ today I will be meeting with interference’.
-Not everything is going to be perfect as you sit down to write.
-And when you have completed your manuscript and edited it, the publishing process will prove too that the destinies of writers ‘are in a whirl, nothing is stable, nothing is sure, an empire can be overthrown in an hour.
-Reckon on everything, expect everything.
+This is a Stoic daily practice to prepare for setbacks and develop resilience.
+It acknowledges that not everything goes smoothly despite your best efforts and hard work.

+I suggest you start each writing session with an amended meditation for Stoic Writers (the ones who keep writing through the doubt):

+As you sit down at your writing desk, imagine everything that could go wrong.
+Like Marcus Aurelius (another famous Stoic), acknowledge as you write that ‘ today I will be meeting with interference’.
+And when your manuscript is edited and completed, acknowledge that the publishing process will also prove that the destinies of writers ‘are in a whirl’.
+Nothing is stable.
+Nothing is sure.
+An empire can be overthrown in an hour.
+‘Reckon on everything, expect everything.’

-You’ve been very patient, if you’ve read all the way to here and I did promise some more SEO optimised versions of the scheduling dilemma.
-So here they are:
+You’ve been very patient if you’ve read all the way to here, and I did promise some more SEO-friendly blog posts on the scheduling dilemma.
+Here they are:

 https://writersedit.com/fiction-writing/7-useful-tips-establishing-writing-routine/